aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/working-with-calculation-engine/decrease-the-calculation-time-of-cell-calculate-method/_index.md

 The following sample code illustrates the usage of [**CalculationOptions.Recursive**](https://apireference.aspose.com/cells/net/aspose.cells/calculationoptions/properties/recursive) property.
 Please execute this code with the given [sample excel file](5113710.xlsx) and check its console output.
 You will find that setting the recursive property to **false** has decreased the calculation time significantly.
 Please also read the comments for a better understanding of this property.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-WorkingWithCalculationEngine-DecreaseCalculationTime-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-WorkingWithCalculationEngine-DecreaseCalculationTime-1.cs" >}}

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-WorkingWithCalculationEngine-DecreaseCalculationTime-TestCalcTimeRecursive.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-WorkingWithCalculationEngine-DecreaseCalculationTime-TestCalcTimeRecursive.cs" >}}

 ## **Console Output**